Our students are bright and college capable, and best of all, they think differently!

 In the Oliverian classroom, we view this diversity of learners as a great opportunity for mutual enrichment and cross pollination.

-Study hall provides a structured time every school night for students to do homework and study.
-Study halls are tailored to provide what each student needs.
-Those students who struggle to manage their academic work find themselves in small group study halls where proctors provide focused and proactive organizational and study-skills support.
+Learning Lab provides a structured time every school night for students to do homework and study.
+Learning Labs are tailored to provide what each student needs.
+Those students who struggle to manage their academic work find themselves in small group learning lab where proctors provide focused and proactive organizational and study-skills support.
 Students who can manage their time more independently meet in the library in a more traditional study hall setting where proctors provide more space to manage work autonomously.
 When students are ready, they may earn Honors status, which enables them to work in their dorm rooms instead of a proctored study hall if they choose.

 Executive Functioning and Study Skills